How to write good paper proposals for ETS/SBL

 This adjustment would be a lot more work and more data heavy, but far more interesting and useful.
 Dirk Jongkind has told me several times that good and accurate data gathering will always be useful.
 Someone else can disagree with how you interpret the data or how you use the data — but the data itself will remain useful.
 And others may take your data and take it in directions you never imagined.

-The best test that you have an actual argument is: Do and can people disagree with me?
-Or is my argument not really even disprovable because it is obvious?
-This is harder than it sounds, which is why getting a second opinion can be helpful.
+The best test that you have an actual argument is: Do and can people disagree with you?
+Or is you argument not really even disprovable because it is obvious?

 When people first get into academia, it is hard to grasp that methodology is very important.
 How you argue for something is just as important as what you argue for.
-You don’t always have to come up with some new methodology; you can take the good work of others and apply it to something new.

 For example, the grad student I was helping wanted to talk about scribal harmonization towards the Septuagint in Hebrews.
 A lot of good work on scribal harmonization has already been done — but mainly in the Gospels.
 So I recommended that he follow the methodology laid out by others, but say that he would apply it to the epistles.